-“This is about a friend of mine who works.
+“This is about a friend of mine who works at a company.
 She’s suffering a bit because of an indifferent senior,” Park Cha Oh Reum tells Lee Do Yeon.
 “Friend” equals Park Cha Oh Reum.
 “Indifferent senior” equals Im Ba Reun. : oD : oD (Episode 9)

 Park Cha Oh Reum’s captivated by Im Ba Reun’s smile

-Although this the first time, Park Cha Oh Reum showed herself as being attracted to Im Ba Reun, she’s never hid the fact she thinks Im Ba Reun is good looking.
+Although this is the first time Park Cha Oh Reum showed herself as being attracted to Im Ba Reun, she’s never hid the fact she thought Im Ba Reun was good looking.
 Episode 6 she told Im Ba Reun he was better looking than a congressman who is quite attractive.
 Episode 3, she had him walk around the street market in a hanbok to get more sales.
 She clearly thinks his look sells.
 In Episode 11, she again uses his good looks to hand out flyers about protecting the youth from glue and varnish.